 Bill Justis – Sun King Collection – Bill Justis – George Harrison was turned on to the guitar thanks to “Raunchy” which was a hit for him and others, and inspired Duane Eddy to do his reverb guitar thing that he milked forever.
 Nothing else is really that great, as most of his stuff emphasizes saxophone instead of guitar.

 K-Ci & JoJo – All My Life: Their Greatest Hits – From 1998 to 2002, they had a corner on the romantic R&B market, or so it seemed.
-Ok, it was two big hits, and then there was Jodeci.
+Ok, it was two big hits, not counting their Jodeci stuff.
 So you’re forgiven.
 They did a whole bunch of soundtracks too, so you heard them there.
 Competent, pleasant, slow jams.

 Ernie K-Doe – Ernie K-Doe Selected Hits (Vol. 1 & Vol. 2) – Ernie did a great job on some classic sides by Allen Toussaint, especially “Mother-In-Law” and “A Certain Girl”.
 Unfortunately, the streaming collections are bloated with session tracks and outtakes, or remakes.
 There’s a great Minit Records label compilation that has everything you really need by Ernie.